Does HMRC object to putting family members on the payroll?

 If you believe your supply chain is vulnerable to fraud, then it is good to review the process and conduct due diligence when necessary.

 When seeking out a supplier like an accountant or a cybersecurity specialist, it is also worth checking their credentials.
-For example, we are ICAEW (Institute of Chartered Accountants in England and Wales) chartered accountants and this means we follow a set of principles such as integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour.
+For example, we are ICAEW (Institute of Accountants in England and Wales) Accountants and this means we follow a set of principles such as integrity, objectivity, professional competence and due care, confidentiality, and professional behaviour.
 In other words, as our client, you will receive honest answers from our knowledgeable teams who keep abreast with the latest developments in practice, legislation and techniques.
 We also act diligently and respect confidentiality.

 Fraud committed by criminals